-4. The Desertification Convention
+IV The Desertification Convention

 The Desertification Convention was adopted in Paris on 17 June 1994 after negotiations extending over a period of one year.
-It came into force on 26 December 1996 and had 177 member states as of November 2001.
-It is a direct product of the Rio Conference in more ways than one.
+It came into force on 26 December 1996 and had 167 member states as of September 2000.
+It is a direct product of the Rio Conference in more senses than one.
 On the one hand, its negotiation was part of a deal struck during the preparations for the 1992 Conference.
 On the other hand, the fact that the Convention was not negotiated in the Rio framework was a reflection of the lesser importance attributed to desertification by some countries as an international environmental issue.

-4.1 Basic Structure
+Basic Structure

-The Desertification Convention is a lengthy document that reflects a compromise between proponents of a framework convention on the model of the Climate Change Convention and proponents of a more operative instrument including more precise and directly implementable obligations.
-The final result is a treaty that provides a broad framework for tackling desertification and several regional annexes that strive to give more specific content to the instrument.
+The Desertification Convention is a lengthy document which reflects a compromise between proponents of a framework convention on the model of the Climate Change Convention and proponents of a more operative instrument including more precise and directly implementable obligations.
+The final result is a treaty which provides a broad framework for tackling desertification and several regional annexes which strive to give more specific content to the instrument.
 The general focus of the Convention is also noteworthy.
 While it is an instrument meant to tackle desertification generally, it was supposed to give special emphasis to Africa because of the seriousness of land degradation in this continent.
 At the end of the day, while some measure of emphasis on the African region was retained, the negotiators could not avoid the demands of other affected regions for special consideration.
-The result is the several annexes for Africa, Asia, Latin America, the Caribbean, and for the Northern Mediterranean, as well as an additional annex for Central and Eastern Europe adopted at the fourth meeting of the Conference of the Parties.
+The result is the several annexes for Africa, Asia, Latin America and the Caribbean and for Northern Mediterranean, and an additional annex for Central and Eastern Europe adopted at the fourth meeting of the Conference of the Parties.

-The Convention's main objective is "to combat desertification and mitigate the effects of drought in countries experiencing serious drought and/or desertification, particularly in Africa, through effective action at all levels, supported by international cooperation and partnership arrangements, in the framework of an integrated approach which is consistent with Agenda 21, with a view to contributing to the achievement of sustainable development in affected areas."
+The Convention's main objective is 'to combat desertification and mitigate the effects of drought in countries experiencing serious drought and/or desertification, particularly in Africa, through effective action at all levels, supported by international cooperation and partnership arrangements, in the framework of an integrated approach which is consistent with Agenda 21, with a view to contributing to the achievement of sustainable development in affected areas'.
 The main strategies to combat desertification proposed include improving the productivity of arable land and the rehabilitation, conservation and sustainable management of land and water resources.